What is Chiropractic?

 The most recent study, which was published this month, involved 750 active-duty US military personnel being treated for LBP.
 The study found that after six weeks, when given concurrently with medication and physical therapy, chiropractic manipulation benefited 62.6 per cent of low back pain sufferers.
 This compared to just 46.6 per cent who reported benefit with medication alone.

 Most of the available evidence seems to support the efficacy of chiropractic treatment for the relief of low back and neck pain.
 Further, despite any cracking and popping sounds, chiropractic is generally regarded as a safe therapy.
-There are risk factors, but then all medical treatment carries some degree of risk and good practice says that those risks will be explained to the patient prior to the commencement of treatment.
+There are risk factors, but then all medical treatment carries some degree of risk and good practice requires those risks to be explained clearly to the patient prior to the commencement of treatment in order that informed consent can be given.

 As for my own experience, I found chiropractic very helpful for the short term relief of sciatic pain, but given the large size of the underlying disc prolapse, it was ultimately surgery which worked for me.